SuzeShardlow/SuzeShardlow.github.io/_posts/2020-08-14-wtf-is-a-recession.md

 However, we can't do this just by doing a straight comparison of the real data.
 This is because £1 buys you a different amount of goods than it did 10 years ago.
 Your purchasing power is affected by inflation (or deflation), so this needs to be taken into account when comparing GDP for different time periods.

 Once the GDP at current prices has been calculated and adjusted for inflation/deflation,

-To determine whether the economy has grown, stayed the same or contracted, we need to take a benchmark.

-- include some info here about how the benchmark is calculated

 #### Comparing GDP internationally